AppleCommander/AppleCommander/DEVELOPER.md

 BUILD SUCCESSFUL in 2s
 6 actionable tasks: 6 executed

+$ tools/retrolambda.sh build/libs/AppleCommander-ac-<version>.jar
+Converting...
+Retrolambda 2.5.6
+Repackaging to build/libs/AppleCommander-ac-<version>-java5.jar
 ```

+This will:
-This will create the `build` directory and populate with uber-jars in `build/libs`.
+1. Create the `build` directory and populate with uber-jars in `build/libs`.
+2. Create a Java 5 variant of the `ac` tool in `AppleCommander-ac-<version>-java5.jar`.
+(Replace `<version>` with version.)

 To run the command-line version of AppleCommander, use the following:

 * All platforms:
   `java -jar build/libs/AppleCommander-ac-VERSION.jar`
+* Java 5:
+  `java -jar build/libs/AppleCommander-ac-VERSION-java5.jar`

 To launch the GUI version of AppleCommander, use the following: